jlaroche/Documentation-en/docs/github/branches.md

 Merge conflicts happen when you try to merge branches that have competing commits, for example if two people try to change the same line of the file.
 The GitHub official documentation site has an excellent review of [how to resolve merge conflicts](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github).

+## Forking

+What happens if are contributing to a standard/documentation repository but you don't have permissions to work in that repository?
+What you do is create a fork of the repository and keep it in your personal repository (or an organization you are a member of).
+Then you make changes there and you can make Pull Requests from your repository to the source (aka upstream) repository.
+Read the details on the [GitHub documentation site](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks).

 ## Summary